qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/expression.rst

 .. tip::

-   Sometimes, the right panel showing functions help or field values can be collapsed, hence invisible in the dialog.
+   The right panel, showing functions help or field values, can be collapsed (invisible) in the dialog.
 Press the :guilabel:`Show Values` or :guilabel:`Show Help` button to get it back.

 .. _figure_expression_tab: